How It Works: Why I Charge A Planning Fee

-Here’s the thing: I’m not really selling you travel; I’m selling you time.
+Here’s the thing: I’m not really selling you travel; I’m selling you time and access.

 Every minute you don’t spend researching a vacation online is a minute you can either use to a) work more and make more money yourself or b) spend doing something you like doing more than planning travel.

 If you’re someone who loves to plan travel, that doesn’t make any sense to you…you love it!
 You love the thrill of the hunt, that feeling you get when you discover the perfect boutique hotel.
 You love making yourself a spreadsheet of restaurants you want to try and then plugging them all into a custom Google map.
 Awesome…you should definitely plan your own trip.
 Have a blast, post tons on Instagram, and let’s have brunch when you get back so you can tell me all about it.